Code-Institute-Submissions/Souptar-council-votes/README.md

 * Inspiration and base code was derived from the Mini Project section of the [Code Institute](https://courses.codeinstitute.net/)

 ## Content
-* Almost every city and county council puts their meeting information and minutes online [Cork City](https://www.corkcity.ie/en/council-services/councillors-and-democracy/meetings-of-the-city-council/full-council-meetings/full-council-meetings-minutes/)
+* Almost every city and county council puts their meeting information and minutes online, e.g [Cork City](https://www.corkcity.ie/en/council-services/councillors-and-democracy/meetings-of-the-city-council/full-council-meetings/full-council-meetings-minutes/)

 <a name="Ack"></a>
 -   ### Acknowledgements